AvePoint/cloud-api/docs/elements/risk-management/specific-rule-detail-hit-items.md

-# Retrieve Hit Objects of Risk Rule
+# Retrieve Matched Objects of Specific Risk Rule

-Use this API to retrieve all matched records of a specific risk rule for a specific tenant in Elements.
+Use this API to retrieve the objects that violate a specific risk rule within a specific tenant in Elements.

 ## Permission

 The following permission is required to call the API.
 You must register an app through Elements > API app registration to authenticate and authorize your access to AvePoint Graph API.
-For details, refer to [App Registration](https://cdn.avepoint.com/assets/apelements-webhelp/avepoint-elements-for-partners/index.htm#!Documents/appregistration.htm).
+For details, refer to [App Registration](../register-app.md).

 | API | Permission |
 |-----------|-----------|